 A case for our perspective.

-The smoking gun is our smoking tongues that sometimes may not be building bridges but burning them down.
+The smoking gun is our pointed tongues that sometimes may not be building bridges but burning them down.
 Sarcasm and pointing out the obvious inaccuracies and misinformation some spew is kind of an unofficial pastime of ours.
-We know this is not polite public behavior but when the stupid are sharing misinformation like its gospel we sometimes cannot help ourselves.
-We do not try to be the accuracy police but when you know the information being spewed is rubbish it sometimes gets the better of us.
-It only worsens when they argue with the first gently delivered corrections.
-Look, it does not have to be just wine-related, but ignorance-related and oh, by the way, we are far from experts in any field, but...
+We know this is not polite public behavior but when the ignorant are sharing misinformation like its gospel, we sometimes cannot help ourselves.
+We try not to be the accuracy police but when you know the information being spewed is rubbish, it sometimes gets the better of us.
+It only worsens when they argue with the those first gently delivered corrections.
+Look, it does not have to be just wine-related, but ignorance-related and oh, by the way, we are far from experts in any field, but... we are the first to say 'I don't know'.

 One question that often comes up when we meet people at wine events is 'Did you guys know each other before you moved to California?'
 The standard snarky response is 'You do know there is an ocean between our two countries don't you?'